MineInAbyss/geary/docs/backend/core/archetype-graph.md

 # Archetype Graph

-> This method of archetype storage is heavily inspired by [Flecs' archetype graph](https://ajmmertens.medium.com/building-an-ecs-2-archetypes-and-vectorization-fe21690805f9).
+This method of archetype storage is heavily inspired by [Flecs' archetype graph](https://ajmmertens.medium.com/building-an-ecs-2-archetypes-and-vectorization-fe21690805f9).
 Their article goes into more detail on performance considerations and implementation.

-{style="note"}
+{.info}

 Since our engine groups entities by archetypes, adding or removing components requires us to move entities from one archetype to another.
 To add/remove a component, remove the entity from its current archetype, find the right one to jump to, and add it to that archetype.